Registration is open!

 The 2023 UN/Austria Symposium "Space for climate action: space applications and technologies for sustainability on Earth" will take place from 12 to 14 September in Graz, Austria, as well as online.

 This year's symposium is part of a series to discuss the important contributions of space applications and technologies in tackling the challenges of climate change.
 The focus of the symposium is to showcase the most recent initiatives, experiences and best practices in mitigating and adapting to climate change and supporting sustainability on Earth.
-Further to creating awareness of how Member States use space technologies, the symposium will highlight how the space sector is being adapted to reduce its own impact on the climate crisis.
+This year's symposium will showcase country cases from Brazil, Slovenia and South Africa.
+Further to creating awareness of how Member States use space technologies, the symposium will highlight how the space sector is being adapted to reduce its own impact on the climate crisis through changes in space engineering practices and innovations, as well as regulatory incentives for their adoption.
 The symposium would collect ideas and contributions to define future activities.

 To raise awareness of relevant space-related activities, services and cooperation programmes among different user groups, the symposium will gather government officials, the diplomatic community, UN and international agencies, private companies, academia, as well as NGOs.